-- 1. The batting order will consist of all players on the team roster (Continuous Batting Order) regardless of whether they are currently playing in the field.
-A player that arrives late must be placed at the bottom of the batting order with no penalty. - 2.
+- 1. Every rostered player present at the start of the game will participate in each game.
+No player will sit the bench defensively in consecutive innings unless an injury prevents that player from further participation in the game.
+This is an MRLL local rule that is more restrictive than the Little League Minimum Play Time outlined in Regulation IV(i). - 2.
+The batting order will consist of all players on the team roster (Continuous Batting Order) regardless of whether they are currently playing in the field.
+A player that arrives late must be placed at the bottom of the batting order with no penalty. - 3.
 The on-deck batter will not be positioned outside of the dugout during play however the leadoff batter each inning may take a position outside of the dugout while the defense completes their warmup.
-This is the only batter authorized to be outside of the dugout for this purpose. - 3.
-The infield fly rule is in effect. - 4.
+This is the only batter authorized to be outside of the dugout for this purpose.

+- 4. The infield fly rule is in effect. - 5.
 Base stealing (on pitched and/or passed balls) is permitted.
-Base runners attempting to steal on a pitched ball may not leave their respective bases until the pitched ball has reached the batter. - 5.
-Players may advance to 1st base on an uncaught third strike pursuant to Rule 6.09 of the Blue Book. - 6.
-Players are required to play 6 defensive outs and be provided 1 at bat per game.
-Players shall play every other inning.
-Players may not sit two consecutive innings. - 7.
+Base runners attempting to steal on a pitched ball may not leave their respective bases until the pitched ball has reached the batter. - 6.
+Players may advance to 1st base on an uncaught third strike pursuant to Rule 6.09 of the Blue Book. - 7.
 Courtesy runners may be used for the pitcher or catcher if there are 2 outs in the inning in accordance with rule 3.04.

-1. Pitching limits are governed by the Blue Book.
-Pitching limitations have two components; (1) maximum number of pitches a player can pitch based on his "League Age;" and (2) rest requirements after a player has pitched.

-- 2. Maximum Pitches Based on Age: Blue Book Regulation VI(c) provides that the manager must remove the pitcher when said pitcher reaches the limit for his/her age group, but the pitcher may remain in the game at another position - 3.
+- 1. Pitching limits are governed by the Blue Book.
+Pitching limitations have two components; (1) maximum number of pitches a player can pitch based on his "League Age," and (2) rest requirements after a player has pitched. - 2.
+Maximum Pitches Based on Age: Blue Book Regulation VI(c) provides that the manager must remove the pitcher when said pitcher reaches the limit for his/her age group, but the pitcher may remain in the game at another position - 3.
 Rest Requirements: Pitchers must adhere to the rest requirements stated in the Blue Book: - 4.
 Pitching/Catching: Blue Book Regulation VI also outlines limitation for a manager wishing to use the same player as both a pitcher and a catcher in the same game.
 Managers are responsible for knowing the rule and correcting the issue on the field once discovered. - 5.
 Penalty for violation: The use of an illegal player/pitcher/catcher will NOT automatically result in a forfeit of the game in which the player is used but may be referred to the protest committee for decision pursuant to Blue Book Regulation VI(h) and Rule 4.19.
 But, REGARDLESS OF INTENT, any manager that does not STRICLY ADHERE TO THE PITCH RULES shall be suspended as follows: - a.
 1st Offense Suspended for the next played game. - b.
 2nd Offense Suspended for the next and consecutive played games. - c.
 3rd Offense Suspended for the remainder of the season.